libhal/libhal.github.io/mkdocs/contributor_guide/style.md

 one `bool` is needed, then a bool is a fine object member.
 If multiple `bool`s are needed, then use a `std::bitset` along with static `constexpr` index positions in order to keep the density down to the lowest amount possible.

+!!! note
+    `std::bitset` seems to default to building blocks of size `int` meaning, on 32-bit architectures, this is 4-bytes for a bitset between 1 to 32.

 ### S.10.2 a parameter